Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 3. Scope and Features Of The Project:

-Piggy Platform
+- Self-service allocation based on the description of the detailed pipeline component needs.
+- Leverages standardized software to analyse data.
 - Provides storage for user data which is able to pull data from one or multiple source
 - Provides ability to run python codes to transform and analyze data
 - Provides support for sql commands to query the database
-- Security: user data are secure and independent
-- Permission/Access: only allowed users can access Piggy Platform
+- Security: only select users are able to access and modify the data.
-- Provides a front-end UI for endpipelines-users to interface with
 - Ability for multiple users to use simultaneously and independently